 If he can learn it when he is still a puppy, it will become natural to him into adulthood.
 Harnesses can be bought in all different colors and are great for greater control of your dog in case they pull or go for another dog.

 There are many different dog walking devices, from cloth collars to choke collars, to spike or prong collars, but easily the most effective is the harness.
-A harness clips in front of and behind the legs and its design means that, instead of choking your dog when he pulls, which can harm him; it instead just restricts his movement.
+A harness clips in front of and behind the legs and its design means that instead of choking your dog when he pulls, which can harm him; it instead just restricts his movement.

 It is vital that you understand you and your dog will have to learn to walk as a team and everyone is different when it comes down to walking their dog.
 Every dog will respond differently to different people walking them, therefore you will need to train your dog in the way you feel is correct and that the dog enjoys.

-A great place to start is in an open field or park that isn’t too busy and allow the dog to roam on a long leash.
+A great place to start is in an open field or park that isn’t too busy and allows the dog to roam on a long leash.
 If you can see that the dog is starting to pull or head towards a different direction, instead of pulling him back hard on the lead, you should just stop suddenly.
 The dog will eventually start to understand that you do not like him pulling on the lead.

 Why You Should Walk Your Dog

 It is essential that your dog is exposed to exercise every day and this includes the smallest breeds to get their little legs moving around.
-However, if you have a larger dog, these breeds will require additional exercise and before you decide to take the dive to owning one, it is important that you review whether you can give the dog the exercise it requires.
+However, if you have a larger dog, these breeds will require additional exercise and before you decide to take the dive to own one, it is important that you review whether you can give the dog the exercise it requires.

 You may be lucky enough to have access to a large fenced field/land that your dog can run around in but it is still important to take your dog on a walk regularly as there are several other benefits from a proper dog walk.